Neural Koopman prior for data assimilation: Experiments on simulated data

 \subsection{Learning to predict forward and backward}

-Here, we investigate the ability of our models to perform backward predictions after being trained on forward prediction.
+Here, we investigate the ability of our model to perform backward predictions after being trained on forward prediction.
 In theory, one can simply invert the learnt matrix $\mathbf{K}$.
 This is not a possibility of the DeepKoopman framework since it computes a new matrix $\mathbf{K}$ as a function of the input at each iteration, and one would need to invert the matrix of the preceding state (which one does not have access to) to predict backwards.
-Table~\ref{ForwardBackwardTable} reports our mean squared errors: in this table, "HF" means that the model was trained on high-frequency data (50~Hz) while "LF" means that it was trained on low-frequency data (2.5~Hz).
+We test the performance of our models in this context and study the influence of using the regularising orthogonality loss term from equation~\eqref{orth} against not using it (we remind that we did not use it in the interpolation experiment above).Table~\ref{ForwardBackwardTable} reports our mean squared errors: in this table, "HF" means that the model was trained on high-frequency data (50~Hz) while "LF" means that it was trained on low-frequency data (2.5~Hz).
 One can see that the backward predictions have significantly higher errors in average than forward predictions.
 This matches the observation by~\cite{Azencot} that naively inverting a learnt Koopman matrix is generally not effective.
 In particular, our model trained on low-frequency forecasting with no orthogonality term quickly diverges from the groundtruth when performing backward predictions.
-However, our model with an orthogonality regularisation trades reduced forecasting performances for the ability to run better backward reconstructions although it was not trained on this task.
+However, our model with an orthogonality regularisation trades reduced forecasting performance for the ability to run better backward reconstructions although it was not trained on this task.
 Figure~\ref{fig:Backward} shows a typical example for which the model with an orthogonal matrix sticks to the time series while the unregularised one diverges from it.

-As will be shown in subsequent experiments, the models trained with an orthogonality regularisation are more stable and versatile than their unregularised counterparts in general, making them more suitable for downstream tasks.
+Interestingly, we noticed than using the inverse of the matrix from our model trained with an orthogonality loss worked better than using the inverse of the forward prediction matrix of a trained cKAE model.
+This is somewhat surprising since the cKAE model features a consistency loss that should make its forward prediction model better at backward predictions than a model that is completely agnostic to the backward dynamics.
+However, the orthogonality loss seems to perform an unexpectedly strong regularisation in this context.